Lansoweb/LosDomain/README.md

   5. Copy the file config/losdomain.global.php.dist to <path_to_your_project>/config/autoload/losdomain.global.php
      and change it's content if necessary.

-### Installation without composer

-  1. Clone this module [LosDomain](http://github.com/LansoWeb/LosDomain) to your vendor directory
-  2. Enable it in your config/application.config.php like the step 4 in the previous section and configure as in the step 5.

 ## Usage
 First, you need to add a line to your index.php, just after the "require 'init_autoloader.php';":